ethanabrooks/dissertation/adpp.typ

 successfully adapts to the evaluation setting, we may use a variety of planning methods to recover a good policy.

-Our approach builds on the previous chapter, @chap:pi[Chapter], using a similar methodology to choose actions on the downstream evaluation task.
+Our approach builds on the previous chapter, using a similar methodology to choose actions on the downstream evaluation task.
 Concretely, on each timestep, we use our learned model to perform multiple rollouts, each starting from a different action in the action space.
 We use these rollouts to estimate state-action values.
 Our behavior policy (as opposed to the policy used in the rollouts) chooses the action corresponding to the highest estimate.
 As we demonstrated in that work, this approach implements a form of policy iteration, an algorithm proven to eventually converge to the optimal policy.